-More and more people in water-scarce countries rely on desalinated water for drinking, cooking and washing.
+Desalinated water is becoming more and more popular in nations with limited water supplies for cleaning, cooking, and drinking.
 Desalination is a process that involves removing salt from seawater and filtering it to produce drinking quality water.
-But the fossil fuels normally used in the energy-intensive desalination process contribute to global warming, and the toxic brine it produces pollutes coastal ecosystems.
+However, the energy-intensive desalination process damages coastal habitats and contributes to global warming since it uses fossil fuels, which also produce toxic brine.

-Globally, around 1% of the world’s drinking water is desalinated, but in Israel, that figure is around 25%.
+In Israel, roughly 25% of the drinking water worldwide is desalinated, compared to only 1% globally.
 The country desalinizes 585 million cubic meters per year, while overall water consumption – including for industrial and agricultural use – is around 2.5 billion cubic meters.

-For years, the freshwater Sea of Galilee was the main source of the country’s fresh water, providing 513 million cubic metres in the year 2001-2.
-But by 2018–19, that figure had shrunk to just 25 million cubic metres.
-Now there are plans to top up the rapidly shrinking lake with a pipeline of desalinated water.
+The country’s primary supply of fresh water for many years was the freshwater Sea of Galilee, which produced 513 million cubic meters in 2001–2002.
+However, that amount had dropped to just 25 million cubic meters by 2018–19.
+There are currently proposals to add desalinated water via a pipeline to the quickly receding lake.
 Israel also signed an agreement in 2022 to provide 200 million cubic metres of desalinated water to Jordan, in exchange for electricity from a new 600MW solar power project being built in the country.

 Five thing to know about desalination